Social Security Lump Sum Death Benefit

 Benefit Fact Sheet

-The deceased Soldier must have been either fully insured or currently insured under the Social Security system.
+The deceased Service Member must have been either fully insured or currently insured under the Social Security system.
 Generally, the benefit is paid only to eligible survivors who were already receiving or are eligible to receive immediate monthly benefits derived from the earnings record of the deceased.
 Former Spouses are not eligible for this benefit.
 The benefit may not be paid directly to a funeral home.
 Military duty status at time of death is not a factor in determining eligibility.

 Only one beneficiary may receive the Lump Sum Death Benefit.
 If more than one beneficiary is eligible, such as in the case of multiple eligible Children, the Children would split the $255 lump sum.
 The current amount of $255 has not changed since its inception and is not indexed for inflation.
 Application is made by calling 1-800-772-1213.
-(TTY 1-800-325-0778)
+(TTY 1-800-325-0778) or by visiting your local Social Security office.
+An appointment is not required, but if you call ahead and schedule one, it may reduce the time you spend waiting to apply.

 For more information, please visit the Social Security Lump Sum Death Benefit webpage maintained by the Social Security Administration: